-Comparative calculations have been performed for both evaporative cooling and conventional air conditioning technology providing equal cooling power.
-Evaporative cooling with an arbitrary evaporation rate of 1 litre of water per hour has been chosen as the baseline, corresponding to 695 W of cooling power.
+Comparative calculations have been performed for evaporative cooling and conventional air conditioning technology providing equal cooling power.
+Evaporative cooling with an arbitrary evaporation rate of 1 liter of water per hour has been chosen as the baseline, corresponding to 695 W of cooling power.
 Electricity is assumed to be generated in oil-driven power plants.
 Water intended to be used in evaporative coolers should preferably be of potable quality.
 Typically, desalination by means of reverse osmosis requires about 4 kWh of electrical energy per m³ of water.

 Find out how we use water as a refrigerant for our innovative IntrCooll: